-Before we say anything else, we need to warn folks that impotence can be a symptom of several serious and life threatening conditions including diabetes, heart trouble, high blood pressure andhemochromatosis.
+Before we say anything else, we need to warn folks that having ongoing erection difficulty can be a symptom of several serious and life-threatening conditions including diabetes, heart trouble, high blood pressure and hemochromatosis.
 It can also be a sign of depression.
-ANY MAN WHO HAS BECOME IMPOTENT NEEDS TO PUT ASIDE HIS EMBARRASSMENT AND GET A PHYSICAL!!!
+ANY MAN WHO HAS ONGOING ERECTION DIFFICULTY NEEDS TO PUT ASIDE HIS EMBARRASSMENT AND GET A PHYSICAL!!!
 Let the doctor know about the impotence at the outset so he will know to check/test for certain things.
-This is more than just your sex life at stake; it could be the only warning you will get of something that could kill you.
+This is more than just your sex life at stake.
+It could be the only warning you will get of something that could kill you.

 It’s also possible that a man is only impotent in certain situations.
 This usually indicates that the problem is in the mind.
 In years gone by, it was said that most impotence was caused by mental factors, but now it’s known that a number of physical problems can cause it too.
 It’s also possible that both mental and physical causes combine to leave a man unable, and once it happens a few times, his fear of it may be enough to make it happen again.